 Q: Why should I move to NITYR?
 And how do I do it?

-A: NITYR (nitisinone) Tablets may be more convenient for patients and their families.
-Moving to NITYR is easy to do and a 30-Day Free NITYR Program3 is available.
+A: NITYR (nitisinone) Tablets may be more convenient for you and your family.
+Moving to NITYR is easy to do and a 30-Day Free NITYR Program** is available.
 Discuss with your healthcare provider.
 A new Consultation Guide is available to help patients and caregivers navigate questions with their HCP about choosing NITYR.

 Q: How is NITYR different from the nitisinone I’ve been prescribed before?

-A: NITYR (nitisinone) tablets are bioequivalent1 to Orfadin* (nitisinone) capsules, which means that it has the same efficacy, safety and side effects, and may offer patients and their families greater convenience.
+A: NITYR (nitisinone) tablets are bioequivalent to Orfadin* (nitisinone) capsules, which means they have the same efficacy, safety and side effects, and may offer patients and their families greater convenience.1

 NITYR is also stable at room temperature between 68° to 77°F (20° to 25°C), allowing for excursions between 59° and 86°F (15° and 30°C), until its expiry date, freeing you from having to refrigerate the medication.

-NITYR tablets are tasteless and very small5 (baby aspirin sized) and come in 2 mg, 5 mg and 10 mg tablets.
-NITYR can be taken with or without food, and comes with a price advantage and a COVID-19 Response Wellbeing Program2.
+NITYR tablets are tasteless and very small2 (baby aspirin sized) and come in 2 mg, 5 mg and 10 mg tablets.
+NITYR can also be taken with or without food.

 Q: Is NITYR the same as Orfadin* (nitisinone) capsules?

 A: NITYR is bioequivalent to Orfadin*, which means that it has the same efficacy, safety and side effects, and may offer you and your family greater convenience.1

 Q: Are the adverse reactions different from Orfadin* capsules?

 A: Because NITYR (nitisinone) Tablets are bioequivalent to Orfadin* capsules, NITYR has the same efficacy, safety and adverse reactions.1

 Q: Will NITYR cost me more than my current nitisinone medication?

-Talk to your healthcare professional and ask them to complete a 30-Day Free NITYR Program3 enrollment form.
+Talk to your healthcare provider and ask them to complete a 30-Day Free NITYR Program** enrollment form.
 The results will help you with the decision.

 Q: Will there be adverse reactions associated with moving from my current nitisinone to NITYR?